Orbit-Finite-Dimensional Vector Spaces and Weighted Register Automata: Vector spaces with atoms

 Let $\{r_1,\ldots, r_n\}$ be the set of all $k$-tuples in $\atoms^{(k)}$ that can be obtained from $r$ by replacing some (not necessarily all, but at least one) atoms on coordinates from $I$ by some atoms from $\bar a$.
 Let $R_i$ be the $\bar a$-orbit of $r_i$, for each $i$.
 The sets $R_i$ are pairwise disjoint, and their union is equal to the difference $\hat{R}\setminus R$, therefore there is a linear equation:

 By the inductive assumption, each $\chi_{R_i}$ is a linear combination of functions from $\Phi$, which completes the proof. \end{proof}

 \begin{corollary} Assume the equality or ordered atoms.
-If $V$ is an orbit-finitely spanned vector space, then the same is true for its finitely supported dual. \end{corollary} \begin{proof} If a vector space is spanned by an orbit-finite set $Q$, then its finitely supported dual embeds into the space $\forms Q$, which is orbit-finitely spanned by Theorem~\ref{thm:forms-orbit-finite}.
-The corollary follows since orbit-finitely spanned vector spaces are closed under subspaces. \end{proof}
+If $V$ is an orbit-finitely spanned vector space, then the same is true for its finitely supported dual. \end{corollary} \begin{proof} Recall that the finitely supported dual of $V$ is the vector space of linear maps from $V$ to $\field$.
+If $V$ is spanned by an orbit-finite set $Q$, then its finitely supported dual embeds into the space $\forms Q$ by precomposing with the inclusion of $Q$ in $V$; the latter space is orbit-finitely spanned by Theorem~\ref{thm:forms-orbit-finite}.
+The corollary follows since, by Theorem~\ref{thm:orbit-finitely-spanned-closure}, orbit-finitely spanned vector spaces are closed under subspaces. \end{proof}

 In contrast to the finite-dimensional case, orbit-finitely spanned vector spaces are not isomorphic to their finitely supported duals.
 Indeed, Example~\ref{ex:forms-atoms} shows that the finitely supported dual of $\lin \atoms$ is equivariantly isomorphic to the space $\lin (1+ \atoms)$.
 There is no linear isomorphism between them which is equivariant, or even finitely supported.